📘 User Guide

 1. Launch MaximumTrainer from your Start Menu, Applications folder, or desktop shortcut.

-2. On the login screen, enter your username and password, then click Login.
+2. On the login screen, click Continue Offline.

 👤 User Profile & FTP